 The Pro2 3D Camera weighs 7,5 lbs.
 (3,4 kg) and rotates 360 degrees while scanning.
 Therefore, it is necessary to use a high-quality tripod that will not move or shake during the scanning process.
 It should be height adjustable.
 We recommend using some heavy-duty stand available from professional vendors.

 - Quick-release clamp

-We also recommend purchasing an Arca-Swiss compatible quick-release clamp that allows for easy fixation and release of the scanner on the tripod.
+We also recommend purchasing an Arca-Swiss compatible quick-release clamp that allows for easy fixation and release of the scanner from the tripod.
 This speeds-up handling of the Pro2 3D Camera during scanning.

 - iPad tablet or iPhone 6s or newer

-The Matterport™ Capture App, required to control the Matterport™ camera is only supported on iOS devices.
-The app connects to the Matterport™ camera and is necessary for controlling and managing the scans.
+The Matterport™ Capture App is required to control the Matterport™ camera and is only supported on iOS devices.
+The app connects to the Matterport™ camera to control and manages the scanning process.
 It is free to download from the Apple App Store.

 NOTE: In some situations, the abovementioned equipment might be acquired through rental or data generated by a full-service provider or an agency.

 Before heading to the scanning site, it is always good to ensure that the camera and iOS device is fully charged.
 We also recommend transporting the equipment safely in sturdy cases.